team-notch/franklin/_notes/promo-marketing-site-content.md

 - Franc let's you ask others to stay put so you can meet up.
 - Franc is private, you have the final say in who can find you.

 what can you do to make this all go off without a hitch?

+### app screenshot section
+- Who do you see shows with?
+Add your friends so you can easily find each other at shows or festivals.
+Don’t worry… you have control over who can find you using franc.
+- Where is everyone?
+Always know where your friends are using the map.
+- Who's on the move and who's digging their spot at a show?
+Can we meet up?
+Ask them to "stay put" so y'all can meet up.
+- Enjoy the show with friends!

 ## festival/venue section
 - is someone interested in having franc plugged into their existing festival app?